List of banks in China: Branches and subsidiaries of foreign banks

-The China Banking Regulatory Commission (CBRC) announced its approval for nine foreign-funded banks to start their preparatory work for setting up local corporations in China on 24 December 2006.
+The China Banking Regulatory Commission (CBRC) announced its approval for nine foreign-funded banks (marked with the "#" sign below) to start their preparatory work for setting up local corporations in China on 24 December 2006.
 Following this, additional banks have been able to incorporate locally.

 The following is a non-exhaustive list.
 Asterisks (*) indicate that the bank does not service individuals.